pustoj0/taxi-service/README.md

 <h2>How to start</h2>

+- Install MySQL.
+- Install Tomcat 9.x.x version.
-- Clone this project
+- Fork this project and clone it.
-- Initialise a database using resources/init_db.sql file and running it in your DBMS
+- Initialise a database using resources/init_db.sql file located in resources and run it in your DBMS.
-- Configure your database connection information in ConnectionUtil.java in java/util folder
+- Configure your database connection information in ConnectionUtil.java in java/util folder.
+- Configure your Tomcat.
+Use artifact to deploy - web-practice:war-exploded, Application context - "/".
-- Run project using TomCat 9.x.x, use / as your Tomcat application context
+- Run this project using Tomcat's local server.